 What I do when I am not tutoring

 Writing.
-My book on ethics and politics, Vexed: Ethics Beyond Political Tribes (forthcoming, Bloomsbury 2020).
+My first book, Vexed: Ethics Beyond Political Tribes (Bloomsbury 2020) was the Observer's Book of the Week in March 2020.
 I also write fiction (TV screenplays).
 I enjoy adventures and exploring the world with my young daughters, Connie and Vera, playing and watching football (avidly) and watching and listening to music (fanatically).

 James tutored our daughter over a series of intensive sessions during a month or so in the lead up to iGCSEs.
 His insights and guidance over these sessions gave her a wider and different perspective from that she had gained from her English lessons over the past three years.
 James was well-prepared for the tutorials and his input was tailor-made to address our daughter's concerns and questions.
 Above all, James instilled in our daughter the confidence that she could excel in both her English Language and World Literature iGCSEs; this self-belief being particularly important for someone who speaks mostly Swedish at home and therefore views the subjects from a bi-lingual perspective.
 In the event she was graded a "9" for English Language, scoring 83.4% vs the "9" grade boundary of 80%; this compared with her mock exam grade of "6".
 For World Literature, she was graded an "A*"; this compared with her mock exam grade of "A" (Father of a GCSE student)